cla-bit/PayStackEase/docs/source/applepay.rst

 .. attention::
     Ensure you have access to use the Apple Pay endpoint, else call Paystack Customer service.

 Wrapper class for Paystack Apple Pay API.
 The Apple Pay API allows you register your application’s top-level domain or subdomain.

+To access the Apple Pay API methods, you need to call the ``apple_pay`` instance method from ``PayStackBase``.

+Check example on PayStackBase: :doc:`paystack`

 ------------------------------------------------------------------------------